SinisaJO/Huddle-landing-page/README.md

-# Frontend Mentor - Easybank landing page solution
+# Frontend Mentor - Huddle landing page solution

 This is a solution to the https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.